 Less than 5 percent will have critical disease.
 Care may include breathing support with a mechanical ventilator and an extracorporeal oxygenation (heart/lung) machine to keep organs working while the body fights the infection.

-This is a blood test that may determine if you’ve had the disease in the recent past by looking for IgG antibodies that the immune system may produce to fight the virus.
+This is a blood test that may determine if you’ve had the disease in the recent past by looking for IgG or IgM antibodies that the immune system may produce to fight the virus.
+In many cases, prior COVID infection grants an extra layer of immunity from severe infection.
+However, it is not currently known how long this protection lasts.
+Vaccination and boosting is currently the best defense against the virus.

-This information has been reviewed and approved by Jared J. Eddy, MD (April 2020)
+This information has been reviewed and approved by Lindsay Sense, RN, BSN, CMSRN (March 2022)